source-engine-discord/SourceEngine.Demo/README.md

 #### Visual Studio

-Right-click the `SourceEngine.Demo.Stats.App` project and click `Publish`.
+Build as one normally would.
+To publish, right-click the `SourceEngine.Demo.Stats.App` project and click `Publish`.
 A new tab will open and it should have the `win_x64_self_contained` profile already selected.
 Take note of the target location shown (i.e. where the resulting exe will be) and then click the `Publish` button.

 #### Command Line

-Run
+To build and publish a release, run

 ```
 dotnet publish -c Release